 The Energy System is the City's Electric and Gas Systems grouped together primarily for the purpose of debt financing.
 The 1992 General Resolution created the Energy System, which consisted solely at that time of the City's Electric System.
-The 1998 General Resolution allowed the City to add other utility functions to the Energy System upon making findings that the addition of such utility functions will not impair the ability of the City to comply with such resolutions, and will not materially adversely affect the rights of the Holders of the Prior Obligations and the Bonds, respectively.
+The 1998 General Resolution allowed the City to add other utility functions to the Energy System.
 In 1999, pursuant to the provisions of the 1998 General Resolution, the City Commission approved migration of the City's Gas System from the Consolidated Utility System (CUS) to create the Combined Energy System, for financing purposes only.

-Anticipated financing needs for the Energy System through 2018 are:
+Anticipated financing needs for the Energy System through 2019 are:

-Issue Amount Projected Date

-Gas System Revenue \$ 5,000,000 2016

-Electric System Revenue \$ 70,000,000 2018
+Issue Amount Projected Date Electric System Revenue \$ 70,000,000 2018